business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Credit card processing and other bank fees

-On financial statements, the cost of goods sold is subtracted from total revenue to get gross profit.
+On financial statements, the COGS is subtracted from total revenue to get gross profit.
 Then, other operational costs are subtracted from the gross profit to get the net profit.
 This is the amount left over to be distributed to the business owners or reinvested.

 Reducing overhead

 Reducing operational costs is a proven practice to gain better margins.
-But to do that effectively, you must identify the areas where it is feasible to reduce overhead.
+However, to do that effectively, you must identify the areas where it is feasible to reduce overhead.
 Consider involving customers and suppliers to evaluate possible areas of improvement.
-Proper assessment of your profit and loss statement is equally important, as you don’t want to take any undue risks that can harm your business’s performance.
+Proper assessment of your profit and loss statement is equally important as you don’t want to take any undue risks that can harm your business’s performance.

 Remember that there is no one-size-fits-all approach to cutting costs and improving profitability.
 Something that works for another business might not work for you.
 However, a business with streamlined operating expenses is in better shape to push for improved margins, so make sure you’re running a tight ship.